The Untold Truth Of Joan Baez

 She described it as a sexual inappropriateness that remained partially obscured by the shadows of time, memory, and trauma.
 Although her parents denied anything of the sort happened, Baez says, "Many parents who have been involved in this cycle, and their kids accuse them, they don't remember.
 I wanted to remember.
 I couldn't, until I was 50 years old.
 And they blocked it out."

-Baez went on to say that she felt it was a secret she needed to keep until the deaths of both her parents and her sister, and said that coming forward was to start the healing process.
+Baez went on to say that she felt it was a secret she needed to keep until the deaths of both her parents and her sister, and said that coming forward was a way to start the healing process.
 In a conversation with Variety, she said that hearing recordings of her father's denial was one of the hardest parts of making the documentary.
 "Because I love my dad, and I can't stand that part where he's talking on the tape recorder.
 Because his reality is what it was.
 I have no doubt that he was completely unaware of [us] remembering things."

 Her lifelong commitment to pacifism is thanks to the Quakers and MLK Jr.

-Campaigning for social justice is only part of Joan Baez's beliefs, and like Martin Luther King Jr., she also championed nonviolent protest as a means to an end.
+Campaigning for social justice is only part of Joan Baez's beliefs, and like her friend Martin Luther King Jr., she also championed nonviolent protest as a means to an end.
 In 2018, The Washington Post covered her appearance and concert in Charleston, where she spoke on the importance of the younger generation's continuation of their work.
 As part of the program, she shared the moment that nonviolent protest became so important to her: It was 1956, and MLK Jr. was speaking to a group of teenagers in Monterey.
 "He started to talk and I started to cry.
 I just couldn't get hold of myself, because he was doing what we were talking about."

 His work built on part of her own upbringing as a Quaker, and she explained that "What I remember first was understanding that human life came before the flag, and that made sense to me."
 In an interview with Trafficbeat Entertainment (via The Huffington Post), Baez shared that her father had converted after finding meaning in Quaker meetings, and those teachings established her fundamental beliefs in pacifism.